Knowledge Hub / A Borrower’s Guide to Student Loan Certification

 2. School Reviews and Certifies Loan Details

 During this stage, your school carefully reviews the loan details to ensure accuracy.
-This includes verifying your enrollment information, estimating the cost of attendance (COA) for the designated period, and determining the amount of aid you will receive.
+This includes verifying your enrollment information, estimating the COA for the designated period, and determining the amount of aid you will receive.
 For private student loans, the loan amount cannot exceed the COA minus any existing financial aid.
 If your loan details are accurate and fall within the remaining COA gap, the school can certify the loan without any changes.
 Alternatively, the school may make changes to the loan, such as reducing the amount or correcting enrollment information, if necessary.
 In some cases, the loan certification may be denied if the school is unable to verify your enrollment status or if you already have sufficient financial aid to cover your COA.

 3. Final Loan Disclosure from Your Lender Provided